michmech/michmech.github.io/falsehoods-about-languages/index.md

   <details>
     <summary>Explain...</summary>

     In Irish, the first one or two characters at the beginning of a word are sometimes the result of something called *initial mutation* and these characters must remain uncapitalized.
 What gets capitalized is the first character *after* that.
-Examples: `Bóthar na bhFál` (the Irish name for Falls Road in Belfast), `An tAonas Eorpach` ‘The European Union’.
+Examples: `Bóthar na bhFál` (the Irish name for Falls Road in Belfast), `An tAontas Eorpach` ‘The European Union’.

     In Dutch, the two characters `ij` are treated as if they were a single letter and, when they are at the beginning of a word you are going to capitalize, they both need to be capitalized: `IJsselmeer` and `IJmuiden` are placenames in the Netherlands.